Santa Clara County (all)

-Santa Clara County Real Estate Market Trends at a Glance
+Santa Clara County Real Estate Market Data

 The Santa Clara County real estate market has been in a cooling trend, but it warmed slightly in October and appears to be warming again with the January sales so far.
 Prices are certainly down significantly from the peak pricing a few months back, but sellers will welcome the fact that sales prices are moving upward again.
 If this continues, we may be revisiting the normal seasonal patterns – which many economists have predicted would be the case.

 The average sale price to list price ratio is still at 100.1% for the county, but is under 100% in many areas now.
 (And when I pulled that from the MLS just now for the first 15 days in January, I see that it has sunk to 99.6%.
 Days on market, though, shrank from 35 in December to 34 so far in January, interestingly.)